 Women's Employment Network (WEN) was founded in 1986, in an effort to assist women with raising their self-esteem and achieving economic independence through sustained employment.
 WEN takes a long-term view of our clients' lives and futures.
 We abide by the adage of "teaching a woman to fish", rather than "giving a woman one fish".
 What we do is bigger than just helping women find jobs.
 We help women find careers and a path to a future that includes self-sufficiency and stability.

-Christel House Academy (CHA) is a public charter school working with 613 low-income students in inner-city Indianapolis.
-We will have our first graduating class in 2014.
-For many inner-city students, the obstacle to college is not ability, but lack of opportunity.
-With your support, CHA will equip seniors with a full range of options when making choices about their future.
-Your gift will exposure students to higher education by paying for college visits and application fees-a hindrance for many.
+Christel House Academy (CHA) is a public charter school working with low-income students in inner-city Indianapolis.
+For many inner-city students, the obstacle to education is not ability, but lack of opportunity.
+With your support, CHA will equip children with life-changing education, as well as regular health care, daily nutrition, and character / life skills development at Christel House Schools.